tapebrief

 Stacy Raskin · Bernstein Research

-Where do AI native clouds fit in the segmentation?
-Are they in hyperscale or AI cloud segment?
-Will the second segment (AI natives/enterprise/sovereign) grow faster than hyperscale long-term?
+Where do AI native clouds fit in the new segmentation?
+Are you suggesting the AI cloud segment will grow faster than hyperscale, or do you expect similar growth from both?

 Answers to last quarter's watch list